Sivashalinimurugesan/Automated-Podcast-Transcription-and-Topic-Segmentation/README.md

 - Enhances podcast accessibility and user experience

 ---

 ## 📊 Dataset

 Open-source datasets such as:
 - **Spotify Podcast Dataset**
 - **Podcast Transcripts Dataset (Kaggle)**

-These datasets provide thousands of podcast recordings, with or without transcripts, enabling supervised or semi-supervised learning approaches :contentReference[oaicite:3]{index=3}.
+These datasets provide thousands of podcast recordings, with or without transcripts, enabling supervised or semi-supervised learning approaches.

+---

 ## 🧠 System Architecture & Modules

 ### 1️⃣ Dataset Acquisition and Exploration